 As the weeks turned to months I found out so much about Imgar.
 To my utter surprise, she was a Christian and loved the Lord with all her heart.
 She couldn’t believe how the Lord had brought us together.
 We would sit in the sun on a piece of marble placed on top of two bricks, and sing chorus’s together.
 There was such a presence when we did this.
 I felt sad that people were missing so much.
-But Imgar was ‘unloved’ a reject.
+But Imgar was an unloved and rejected.

-Imgar was German, and in broken English I learned how her entire family had been terribly persecuted and had endured horrendous suffering from the Nazis because they had been protecting Jews.
-I also learned how her legs had been broken twice by an abusive husband and she showed me all her other wounds inflicted by him and is how she came to arrive from Germany with nothing, apart from her battered vehicle and two huge dogs that had destroyed the interior of the car.
+Imgar was German, and in broken English and drawing pictures, I learned how her entire family had been terribly persecuted and had endured horrendous suffering from the Nazis because they had been protecting Jews.
+I also learned how her legs had been broken twice by an abusive husband and she showed me all her other wounds inflicted by him and is the reason she had fled from Germany with nothing, apart from her battered vehicle and two huge dogs that had destroyed the interior of the car.

-Imgar was my very first to be placed in a caravan for the homeless.
+Imgar was placed in a caravan.
 I didn’t realise it would be such a trial.
-But what if the Lord had turned his back on us because He knew we were going to need a lot of cleaning up, guidance, and tender loving care?
+But what if the Lord had turned his back on us because He knew we were going to need lots of cleaning, guidance, and tender loving care?

 I didn’t want Imgar to give up her dirty habit because I was trying to be the Holy Spirit in her life.
 It is the Holy Spirit’s job to convict, not ours.
 I just longed for her to be accepted by others.
 So I kept trying to convince her that her dirty habit was wrong.
 But Imgar was having none of it!
 But one day she said, “OK my sister Cristina!
 If you can prove to me from the Bible that my habit is wrong, then I will stop!”